subscale/subscale.github.io/beta-program.md

   </header>
   <div class="container">
     <div class="banner-content">
-      <h1>1 Day, 1 Thou Beta Program</h1>
+      <h1>1 Day, 1 Thou Pilot Program</h1>
       <p>Subscale will produce precision CNC parts within 0.001* -in one day.
-And now we're handpicking a small group of engineers to participate in our 1 Day, 1 Thou beta program.
-Interested in the beta?
-Schedule a call with us to get on the waitlist.</p>
+And now we're handpicking a small group of engineers to participate in our 1 Day, 1 Thou pilot program.
+Interested in participating?
+Schedule a call with us to register.</p>
       <a class="cta" href="#signup" rel="modal:open">Schedule Meeting</a>
     </div>